softwaremill/sttp/docs/testing.md

 In the example above, the stub's rules specify that a response with a `String`-body should be returned for any request; the request, on the other hand, specifies that response body should be parsed from a byte array to a custom `User` type.
 These type don't match, so the `SttpBackendStub` will in this case convert the body to the desired type.

-Note that no conversions will be attempted for streaming response bodies.

 ## Example: returning a file

 If you want to return a file and have a response handler set up like this: